SpencerSherk/WebDevRnD/README.md

 # WebDev_RnD

-This is a collection of personal RnD projects I will continue to add to as I experiment with more Fullstack webdev.
+This is a collection of personal Webdev RnD projects.